Organic Farming in Germany

 1. What does organic farming mean?

 The guiding principle of organic farming is management in harmony with nature.
-Here, the agricultural holding is mainly perceived as an organism comprising the components man, flora, fauna and soil.
+The agricultural holding is mainly perceived as an organism comprising the components man, flora, fauna and soil.

 In its various forms, organic farming enjoys a long-standing tradition.
 Biodynamic farming was introduced in 1924 and the origins of organic-biological or environmentally-adapted farming also date back well into the last century.